ethereum/EIPs/EIPS/eip-xxxx.md

 - BW6_G2_MUL - to perform point multiplication on a curve twist defined over a prime field
 - BW6_G2_MULTIEXP - to perform multiexponentiation on a curve twist defined over a prime field
 - BW6_PAIRING - to perform a pairing operations between a set of *pairs* of (G1, G2) points
-- BW6_MAP_FP_TO_G1 - to perform mapping of an element in the base field FP to a point (x,y) in the group G1
-- BW6_MAP_FP_TO_G2 - to perform mapping of an element in the base field FP to a point (x,y) in the group G2

 The multiexponentiation operations are a generalization of point multiplication, but seperate precompiles are prosposed because running a single MUL through MULTIEXP seems to be 20% more expensive.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->

 The motivation of this precompile is to allow efficient one-layer composition of SNARK proofs.
 Currently this is done by Zexe using the BLS12-377/CP6-782 pair of curves.
 This precompile proposes a replacement of CP6-782 by BW6-761, which allows much faster operations.
+For example, it was shown that verifying a Groth16 proof with BW6-761 is 30 times faster than with CP6-782.

 ### Proposed addresses table